ClusterCockpit/cc-backend/docs/adm-customization.md

 # Overview

-Customizing `cc-backend` means changing the logo and certain legal texts instead of the placeholders.
-To change the logo displayed in the navigation bar, the file `web/frontend/public/img/logo.png` in the source tree must be replaced and cc-backend must be rebuild.
+Customizing `cc-backend` means changing the logo, legal texts, and the login template instead of the placeholders.

 # Replace legal texts